What is urinary incontinence?

 Sometimes people are incontinent only because they have a problem that keeps them from getting to a toilet.
 People who've had a stroke Stroke A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.
-Part of your brain stops getting blood.
-Brain tissue that doesn't... read more or dementia Dementia Dementia is a brain problem that makes it hard to remember, think, and learn.
+As with all organs in the body, the brain needs oxygen and nutrients... read more or dementia Dementia Dementia is a brain problem that makes it hard to remember, think, and learn.
 Most dementia begins little by little and starts after age 65.
 It’s normal for the brain to change with age, but... read more may have trouble getting to the bathroom on their own.

 Drinking a lot of liquid or taking water pills (diuretics) by itself doesn't cause incontinence.
 But it can worsen incontinence if you've already got the problem.